w3c/wcag2ict/introduction.md

     * [set of non-web documents](#set-of-documents)
     * [set of software programs](#set-of-software-programs)
 * Updated sections
     <div class=note">In this draft, most of the existing sections have undergone WCAG2ICT Task Force review and updates.
-Many sections needed only minor editorial and link URL updates, such as the guidance for each WCAG 2.0 success criteria.</div>
+Many sections needed only minor editorial and link URL updates, such as the guidance for the WCAG 2.0 success criteria.</div>